The best cereal for weight loss: Expert tips on wholegrain and nutrition

 Best classic cereal

 This iconic cereal has a surprisingly good nutritional value.
-Top the Cornflakes by Kelloggs - 500g with some banana and semi-skimmed milk and you have a breakfast fit for champions.
+They're not so high in fibre, but ok for an occasional breakfast.
 Or - as a special treat - make cornflake cakes with the grandchildren!
 Although not a 'healthy' choice, it's still a better option than cake!

 Nutritional information per 30g serving: